Wesleyan-Media-Project/datasets/README.md

 The data in the `candidates` folder is mostly about political candidates' information:

-- The data started with `wmpcand` is the candidate characteristics collected by WMP, where each candidate has its own unique identifier used by WMP.
+- The data started with `wmpcand` is the candidate characteristics collected by WMP, where each candidate has its own unique identifier created and used by WMP (because candidates often have multiple Federal Election Commission (FEC) identifiers since they can run for different offices within a cycle, WMP uses our own to help distinguish individuals).
 The data `opponents_2022.R` contains information on political candidates and their opponents for elections held in 2022.
 Both `face_url_politician.csv` and `face_url_candidate.csv` contain candidates' face_url that can be used for face recognition.
-- Some candidates have multiple fecids. `corrections_fecids.csv` exists to deal with this issue.
+- As noted previously, some candidates have multiple Federal Election Commission (FEC) identifiers (fecids). `corrections_fecids.csv` exists to deal with this issue.
 For any fecid (first column), the second column specifies what it should be changed to.
 If a candidate had 3 fecids, and, say, the first one is the correct one, then they would simply have two rows, one with 2 -> 1, and one with 3 -> 1.
 The third column is purely cosmetic, just so that it is easier to remember who is who.

 ### 2.2 `facebook`